RecipeStripper

 Looking for an alternative to Copy Me That?
-RecipeStripper is the closest free, no-signup web tool — with inline ingredient quantities embedded directly into each cooking step.
+RecipeStripper is a free, no-signup web tool — with inline ingredient quantities embedded directly into each cooking step.
 Works on any device.
 Copy Me That is also free, but lacks inline quantities, Cook Mode, and works differently.

 Try the RecipeStripper alternative — free, no signup

-Paste any recipe URL.
+Paste a public recipe URL.
 No account, no extension, no app to install.

 RecipeStripper vs Copy Me That at a glance